kiana-S/numidr/docs/Operations.md

 There are a few simple functions for accessing basic properties of arrays: `shape` and `rank`, which are self-explanatory, and `size`, which returns the total number of elements in the array.

 The `shape` accessor is sufficient for most uses, but it can cause problems with the type-checker, as for an array `arr : Array s a` the type checker does not know that `shape arr` and `s` are equal.
-To solve this problem, a view for accessing the shape is provided:
+To solve this problem, there is a view:

 ```idris
 example {s} arr with (viewShape arr)